bkuschak/cmsis_dap_tcp_esp32/README.md

    ```
    Component config → ESP System Settings → Channel for console output → Default UART
    Component config → ESP System Settings → Channel for console secondary output → No secondary
-   Component config → UART Bridge → Select GPIO numbers → enabled
+   CMSIS-DAP config → UART Bridge → Select GPIO numbers → enabled
-   Component config → UART Bridge → UART TX → (choose an available GPIO)
+   CMSIS-DAP config → UART Bridge → UART TX → (choose an available GPIO)
-   Component config → UART Bridge → UART RX → (choose an available GPIO)
+   CMSIS-DAP config → UART Bridge → UART RX → (choose an available GPIO)
    ```

-If you want to support multiple independent JTAG/SWD interfaces, or use this code as component in another application see [this section](#multiple-interfaces--usage-as-a-component) below.
+If you want to use this code as a component in another application see [this section](#usage-as-a-component) below.

 If you experience problems, additional debugging messages can be enabled in menuconfig.
 This will impact performance.